emaan-arshad/OOP_Project-Semester-2/Reasons For Upgrading LMS To Image Viewer App.md

-## Reasons for Developing an Image Viewer App Instead of a WinForms Library Management System
+## Reasons for Developing an Winforms Image Viewer App Instead of a Console Based Library Management System

 - **Transition to GUI**: Opted for developing an image viewer app to transition from a console-based system to a graphical user interface (GUI) for a more engaging user experience.